FarisR99/Anime4K-Encoder/README.md

 Makes it easy to encode anime using the MPV shaders with predefined encoding profiles!

+## Features

+* Encode videos with Anime4K shaders easily
+* Encode using x264 or x265
+* Encode using NVENC
+* Extract audio and subtitles automatically
+* Predefined profiles for Anime4K and ffmpeg

 ## Key differences to Anime4K-Encoder-4.0.1-

 [Anime4K-Encoder-4.0.1-](https://github.com/Secksdendfordff/Anime4K-Encoder-4.0.1-)